Showcasing the Spectacle of Bird Migration

 Help Protect Migratory Birds

 Every spring and fall, billions of birds migrate through the US.
 Over 80% of migratory species in North America migrate at night.
-Light pollution interrupts migration and puts migratory birds at risk.
+Along their migration route lies a deadly combination: artificial light and glass.
+Learn what you can do to help by clicking below.

 Scientific Team